All Episodes

 Fully 60% of whites nationwide backed Republican candidates for the House.

-Only 37% supported Democrats, according to the National Election Poll exit poll conducted by Edison Research.
+Only 37% supported Democrats, according to the national election poll exit poll conducted by Edison Research.

-Not even in the Republicans' 94 congressional landslide did they win that high percentage of the white vote.
+Not even in the Republicans' 94 congressional landslide did they win that high a percentage of the white vote.

 Moreover, those results may understate the extent of the white flight from the Democrat Party, according to a national journal analysis of previously unpublished exit poll data provided by Edison Research.